Changshu Jiangsu, China Travel Guide

 Sunan Shuofang International Airport (WUX): Located in Wuxi, approximately 40-50 km west of Changshu.
 WUX is a smaller airport serving regional international and domestic routes.
 It offers the closest air connection to Changshu.

-Flight prices generally increase during Chinese bank holidays (e.g., Chinese New Year, National Day) and peak travel seasons (spring and autumn).
+Flight prices generally increase during Chinese bank holidays (e.g., Lunar New Year, National Day) and peak travel seasons (spring and autumn).
 Lower prices are often available during the low season (summer and winter), though this coincides with less favorable weather.

 Consider Dollar Flight Club for flight deals.
 Search for flights using Skyscanner for broad comparisons.
 Booking in advance is generally a good strategy for better fares.